bjungwirth/NBA-DFS-Tools/README.md

 ![Download image](readme_images/download.png)

 After you have cloned or downloaded the code base, you must import player contest data from DraftKings or FanDuel.
 Reference the screenshots below for your relative site.
-You will need to rename these files to `player_ids.csv`, and place into their relative directory (`dk_data/` or `fd_data/`).
+You will need to rename these files to the name provided in the `player_path` config, and place into their relative directory (`dk_data/` or `fd_data/` or `ikb_data`).
 These directories should be folders located in the same directory as `src/` and `output/`, and will hold relevant data for each site.

-After you have the player data, you must import data from Awesemo, namely the projections, ownership, boom/bust tool.
-Download them as CSV, and rename them to match the image below.
-These will go in either `dk_data/` or `fd_data/` depending on which data you downloaded.
+After you have the player data, you must import your projections and place them in the relevant site's _data folder.
+The format for the projeciton file is `name,team,fpts,stddev,ownership,minutes`

 ![Directory image](readme_images/directory.png)